 This companion course to Textile/Surface Design I: Part A consists of a series of projects focusing on the creation of repeat patterns for various market groups in the textile industry.
 Students take a design concept and create a marketable group of repeat patterns for each project.
 Demonstration and discussion is provided on how to problem solve various artistic techniques.
 Students develop a body of work suitable for their portfolio.
-Includes museum and textile studio visits.

-Prerequisite: XGRD1101 Color Theory & Design, XGRD5012 Fundamentals of 2-Dimensional Design
+Prerequisite: XGRD1101 Color Theory & Design, XGRD5012 Fundamentals of 2- Dimensional Design